Andrew Benintendi Player Props: White Sox vs. Braves

-Friday, Andrew Benintendi and the Chicago White Sox play the Atlanta Braves and Charlie Morton, with the first pitch at 7:20 PM ET.
+Andrew Benintendi -- 1-for-4 in his most recent game -- will be in action for the Chicago White Sox against the Atlanta Braves, with Spencer Strider on the mound, on July 15 at 7:15 PM ET.

-He returns to action for the first time since July 7, when he went 1-for-5 against the Cardinals.

 Andrew Benintendi Game Info & Props vs. the Braves